favo4r/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDE.
 9. Write a script that prints the result of POWER divided by DIVIDE.
 10. Write a script that displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables
+11. Write a script that converts a number from base 2 to base 10.